 - administration of medications, oxygen therapy and other specialty gases

 - ensure the functional operation of invasive & non-invasive ventilators meet manufacturer's specifics prior to patient application

 - consultants for new and innovating respiratory care technologies (jet ventilation, filtering of patient exhales gases), and assist with respiratory care & conscious sedation in the Emergency Department.

 The Pulmonary Functions Laboratory (PFT) is an accredited lab through the Provincial Diagnostic Accreditation Program and is the Provincial pediatric outpatient referral and resource site for other PFT labs in the province.
-Patients from various inpatient modules (Neuromusclar, Cystic Fibrosis, Asthma, Oncology, Meningomyeocle etc.) are also tested in the lab providing vital diagnostic results for the management of their disease and/or for discharge planning purposes.
+Patients from various inpatient modules (neuromuscular, cystic fibrosis, asthma, oncology, meningomyelocele etc.) are also tested in the lab providing vital diagnostic results for the management of their disease and/or for discharge planning purposes.

-    The Polysomnography Progam is accredited through the Provincial Diagnositc Accreditation Program.
+The Polysomnography Program is accredited through the Provincial Diagnostic Accreditation Program.
 Sleep problems in children and youth are seen in a wide variety of medical and psychiatric disorders including neurological problems, pulmonary problems, psychiatric disease and primary sleep disorders such as obstructive sleep apnea and narcolepsy.

-    In addition, Respiratory Therapists are trained as Extracorporeal Life Support Specialists (ECLS).
-ECLS Specialists are the heart of the ECLS team and consist of Respiratory Therapists and Critcal Care Nurses and are responsible for the front line management of the ECLS patient and are confident in making clinical decisions based upon their extensive knowledge base and skill set.
-Respiratory Therapists who are trained in ECLS recieve an international recognized certification.
+In addition, respiratory therapists are trained as extracorporeal life support specialists (ECLS).
+ECLS specialists are the heart of the ECLS team and consist of respiratory therapists and critical care nurses.
+They are responsible for the front line management of the ECLS patient and are confident in making clinical decisions based upon their extensive knowledge base and skill set.
+Respiratory therapists who are trained in ECLS receive an internationally recognized certification.